kmaritripley/kmaritripley.github.io/readme.md

 6. Back in iTerm, start Jekyll `run_jekyll`
 7. Open Chrome and go to `localhost:4000`

+## Committing changes and pushing them to GitHub

+1. In iTerm, run `git status` to see what changes you've made; all the files that are new, have changed, or been deleted will appear <span style="color: red;">in red</span>.
+2. If everything looks good, run `git add .` to stage all of those changes for commit
+3. Hell, why not run `git status` again to make sure all of those <span style="color: red;">red files</span> have <span style="color: green;">turned green</span>.
+4. If everything still looks good, run `git push origin master` to push all the changes to GitHub.
+These changes will be live on your site immediately.

 ## Images

 Content images, like those used in posts and projects, should be saved in folders created just for that piece of content.
 For instance, if you create a project called `still_life_with_yorkie.md`, you would create a folder called `still_life_with_yorkie` in the `images/content/projects` folder.